LeetLLM

 3. •

-General methods that use computation, specifically search and learning, consistently win in the long run, because they scale with Moore's Law while human engineering effort does not.
+General methods that use computation, specifically search and learning, consistently win in the long run, because they scale with Moore's Law while human engineering effort doesn't.

-The two methods Sutton identifies as truly scalable are:
+The two methods Sutton highlights as scalable are:

 • •Search: exploring large spaces of possibilities at inference time (e.g., Monte Carlo Tree Search (MCTS), beam search, test-time compute)